 Peace and security

 Banning landmines increases peace and security and can be a valuable peace-building tool.
 For example, Greece and Turkey, long-term rivals with border disputes, used their shared commitment to joining the Mine Ban Treaty as a confidence building measure.
-Some states have joined the Mine Ban Treaty despite ongoing internal conflict, such as Afghanistan, Colombia and the Democratic Republic of Congo.
+Some states have joined the Mine Ban Treaty despite ongoing internal conflict, such as Afghanistan, Colombia, and the Democratic Republic of Congo.
 Some states, like Cyprus, joined the treaty even though they do not have full control over the area they say falls under their jurisdiction.

 Border protection: there are alternatives

-Mines are largely ineffective in protecting border regions, for example from smugglers, illegal immigrants or non-state armed groups.
+Mines are largely ineffective in protecting border regions, for example from smugglers, illegal immigrants, or non-state armed groups.
 Ask your target government to provide information on whether and how landmines have been an effective deterrent for a specific stated purpose (e.g. to stop smuggling).
 Usually governments cannot prove effectiveness.
 Instead of offering protection, minefields terrorize and impoverish the communities living in the area.
-Alternatives exist and include: engaging in dialogue with a neighbor, mobile and fixed border patrol and motion detection equipment and barriers.
+Alternatives exist and include: engaging in dialogue with a neighbor, mobile and fixed border patrol, and motion detection equipment and barriers.

 Every country has a duty

-Everyone’s support is needed along the road to a mine-free world -- no matter whether the country is mine-affected or not or whether it is large or small.
+Everyone’s support is needed along the road to a mine-free world – no matter whether the country is mine-affected or not or whether it is large or small.
 Joining the Mine Ban Treaty is in the interest of mine-affected countries because it will spur international support for their landmine problem.
-For countries with no mines in stockpiles or in the ground, joining the Mine Ban Treaty is also in their interest as they will gain a higher moral standing within the diplomatic world and will demonstrate their support for affected communities worldwide.
+For countries with no mines in their stockpiles or in the ground, joining the Mine Ban Treaty is also in their interest as they will gain a higher moral standing within the diplomatic world and will demonstrate their support for affected communities worldwide.

 All governments should listen to their citizens and the international community who demand that they take a stand, otherwise they risk becoming moral outcasts.
-Even interim steps that fall short of joining the Mine Ban Treaty are valuable, such as a moratorium on the use and transfer of antipersonnel mines, the provision of information on landmine stockpiles and their destruction, or voting in favor of the annual United Nations' General Assembly resolution on the treaty.
+Even interim steps that fall short of joining the Mine Ban Treaty are valuable, such as a moratorium on the use and transfer of antipersonnel mines, the provision of information on landmine stockpiles and their destruction, or voting in favor of the annual United Nations General Assembly resolution on the treaty.